Sunday, December 4, 2022

 5. For the Good Times

-I used three of the 1976 songs to begin each side of the album, and used the four older tunes to end each side.
+I used three of the 1976 songs to begin each side of the album and used the four older tunes to end each side.
 The album kicks off with what would be the new single, “Way Down.”
 Of the six "new" tunes, it’s the closest thing to a rock song.
-And I followed it with "She Thinks I Still Care" and "Pledging My Love," the B-sides respectively of the “Moody Blue” and “Way Down” singles.
+I followed it with "She Thinks I Still Care" and "Pledging My Love," respectively, the B-sides of the “Moody Blue” and “Way Down” singles.

 Despite having recorded it live a few times, this impromptu jam from 1975 is the only known studio version of “Tiger Man” that Elvis recorded.
 And unlike the live versions, this one is slower and funkier.
 “A Hundred Years from Now” is also a studio jam, this one recorded in 1970.